 Aleksandar "Beban" Desancic

 Friends may visit with the family on Thursday, September 30, 2021 from 3:00-8:00 PM.
 Masonic Services at 6:00 PM with McKinley Lodge #712 F&A M and Pomen Prayer Services at 7:00 PM all at SOLAN-PRUZIN FUNERAL HOME, 14 Kennedy Ave., Schererville, IN.
 Funeral Services will be held Friday, October 1, 2021 at 10:00 AM at St George Serbian Orthodox Church, 4021 Elm St., East Chicago, IN, with Fr.
-Srdjan Veselinovic and Fr.
-Aleksandar Savic, officiating.
+Srdjan Veselinovic, Fr.
+Aleksandar Savic and Fr.
+Marko Matic officiating.
 At Rest, Calumet Park Cemetery, Merrillville, IN.
 In lieu of flowers, the family requests memorial donations to Alek's favorite charities: Lifeline Humanitarian Organization, 444 N. Michigan Ave., Suite 1200, Chicago, IL 60611 and The Shriner's Hospital for Children-Orak, 2211 N. Oak Park Avenue, Chicago, IL 60707.